 You may have see reference to our SEN school project in another part of the website, some of the teachers agreed to share their Module Reviews.
-If you email me email@example.com I will give you an update on the project and forward some of these Module Reviews to you.
+Contact us if you would like an update on the project and forward some of these Module Reviews to you.

 We have been lucky enough to be part of the development of a coaching model to deliver a programme of personal empowerment to the heart of our school society.
 Although a very individualised approach, the essence and long lasting effects of this programme are like ripples of positivity that we have witnessed through noticeable improvements in family and school based life.